cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   RECOMMENDED for implementation and specification where deterministic encoding is required or desired.

-"Basic Serialization" (CDE):
-: The encoding constraints of Preferred Serialization combined with an additional encoding constraint: no indefinite length encoding is used.

 "CDE-checking decoder" (CDE):
 : A decoder that checks that the encoding constraints of CDE have been met.
   (Note that a decoder can also provide other types of checks, such